When everything on your list is priority one

 When MoSCoW is not the right tool

-A MoSCoW exercise that ends with 80% must haves hasn’t prioritized anything – the MoSCoW exercise has relabeled a wish list.
+A MoSCoW exercise that ends with 80% must haves has not prioritized anything.
+It has relabeled a wish list.

 How does MoSCoW fit into agile sprint planning?

-According to Digital.ai’s 18th Annual State of Agile Report (2025), 53% of organizations report they cannot prioritize the right work [7].
 MoSCoW gives these teams a shared vocabulary for scope discussions.
-Instead of debating whether a story is “P1 or P2” (labels that mean different things to different people) the team debates whether shipping without this story would constitute a failure.
+Instead of debating whether a story is “P1 or P2,” labels that mean different things to different people, the team debates whether shipping without this story would constitute a failure.

-For teams that want to combine prioritization methods, MoSCoW handles the categorical sort – in or out? – and methods like the RICE scoring framework handle the within-category ranking: which must have ships first?
+For teams that want to combine prioritization methods, MoSCoW handles the categorical sort, in or out, while methods like the RICE scoring framework handle the within-category ranking: which must have ships first?
 A prioritization decision matrix can add further structure when multiple criteria need to be weighed simultaneously.

 MoSCoW decides what makes the cut.
 Agile decides the order and pace of delivery.
 Together they prevent both scope creep and shipping paralysis.